 Drying Commercial Carpet

-When commercial properties experience a water damage, they need to get their business back up and running as soon as possible.
-At this church in Argyle, a water supply line to a coffee maker burst, filling the room and their hallway with water.
-Since commercial carpet typically does not have a pad underneath the carpet and is glued directly to the concrete, the drying process is more simple but it does take a little bit longer.
-In order to dry the walls and the carpet effectively, the cove base is pulled off of the wall and holes are poked where the cove base was previously glued.
-Once the drying process is completed, the cove base is reinstalled and everything is "Like it never even happened."
+Commercial properties need to keep their business running more often than not, so when water damages these properties, time is of the essence.
+In this church, a coffee maker’s water supply line burst, flooding the room and hallway with water.
+In many commercial buildings, the carpet that is used is glued directly to the concrete and does not typically have a pad installed between the carpet and the concrete.
+This can make the drying process more simple, but drying may take longer.
+Cove base is pulled off of the wall and holes are poked behind where the cove base was glued in order to dry the walls and carpet more effectively.
+After the drying process has been completed, the cove base is reinstalled and the affected area is left "Like it never even happened."